programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 wf_feature_plot
 ```

-{% include figure.html filename="or-en-text-mining-youtube-comments-10.png" alt="Visualization of WordFish model showing relative placement of features (words) with outliers circled in red" caption="Figure 3.
+{% include figure.html filename="en-or-text-mining-youtube-comments-05.png" alt="Visualization of WordFish model showing relative placement of features (words) with outliers circled in red" caption="Figure 5.
 Visualization of Wordfish model showing relative placement of features (words) with significant words circled in green, and outliers circled in red" %}

 This visualization shows every word found in the YouTube comment corpus.
 Note how the word distribution is roughly symmetrical, with most words grouped in the middle, and additional words projected out along the sloping sides of the inverted parabola (these words are indicated by the large green ovals drawn midway down the sloping sides of Figure 3).
 These conspicuously displayed words are the strongest indicators of what each pole of the scaled dimension (along the horizontal axis) represents.

-On the left, _knee_ and _neck_ are displayed almost on top of each other (see the smaller, heavier weighted green circle).
+On the left, _knee_ and _neck_ are displayed almost on top of each other (see the smaller, heavier weighted green circle in Figure 6 below).
 This indicates that those two words occur at the same frequency, and that both words are strongly and equally predictive of a document being placed on the left side of the scaling dimension.
 Given the subject matter of this dataset, this is an expected - if stark - result.

+{% include figure.html filename="en-or-text-mining-youtube-comments-06.png" alt="Visual description of figure image" caption="Figure 6.
+Close-up of left-hand portion of Wordfish feature-level visualization, displaying incident-related words that frequently co-occur, like 'neck' and 'knee'." %}

-Along the right slope, note words like _americans_, _protest_, _african_ and, a little deeper in the field of text, _violent_.
+Along the right slope, note words like _americans_, _protest_, _african_ and, a little deeper in the field of text, _violence_ (see Figure 7 below).
 These words are predictive of a document being placed on the right pole of the scaling axis.

+{% include figure.html filename="en-or-text-mining-youtube-comments-07.png" alt="Visual description of figure image" caption="Figure 7.
+Close-up of right-hand portion of Wordfish feature-level visualization, displaying words that discuss the broader social context around George Floyd's muder." %}

 Words displayed on the left side of this data visualization refer more directly to the event of George Floyd's murder itself, and may have been a stronger focal point for commenters identifying with the political left in the United States, which in 2020 was actively protesting police brutality and racism.
 Words on the right refer more broadly to social forces, violence, consequences, and other international concerns.
 These may be more indicative of commenters approaching the issue from the political right - although we caution the researcher against reading too much into any single finding without replicating their study and performing additional in-depth research.